Traditional Ideas to Calm Your Racing Mind

 Here is a look at a racing mind from the perspective of Bioenergetic Therapy, which is the type of body-based therapy I practice.

 When your thoughts won’t stop racing it’s because there are feelings in your body that you have split off from consciousness.
 For whatever reason, you don’t want to feel them.
-Your mind is working really hard to keep you from feeling them, but by doing that, it’s creating a bigger problem for you than if you were to simply feel your feelings.
+Your mind is working really hard to keep you from feeling them, but by doing that, it’s creating a bigger problem for you (insomnia) than if you were to simply feel your feelings.

 During the day, there are lots of ways you can distract yourself from the sensations of your body.
 It’s easy to avoid your feelings.
 But at night.
 Well, you know what happens.
+And then you have trouble falling asleep.

 Generally, the feelings that make your thoughts race are fear and sadness, mostly generated due to a feeling of helplessness.
 If you can’t figure out which it is by feeling, then the content of your worrisome thoughts will probably clue you in.
 Once you can recognize feelings associated with your racing thoughts, you can try to let them move through you.